-The first step was to measure and draw up a cut plan for the drawer faces.
-It became the guide to cut pieces of MDF (medium density fibreboard) for the drawer fronts.
-Along with the MDF, he also cut some long plastic strips to use as spacers (more on how he used those later).
+The first step is to measure and draw up a cut plan for the drawer faces.
+It becomes the guide to cut pieces of MDF (medium density fibreboard) for the drawer fronts.
+Along with the MDF, Hubs also cuts long plastic strips to use as spacers (more on how he uses those later).

 Mark the Studs